E0253740/Java-Swing-Project---Chatroom/README.md

 ## Start Progress
 To start the progress, we start with the MusicServer.java.
 Compile it will command, then the port:4242 will be waiting for connection. <br/>
 Then we start with BeatBoxFinal.java - the file would connect to port 4242.
-After the connection has been established, **"got a connection"** would be seen in MusicServer.java's command window.
+After the connection has been established, **"got a connection"** would be seen in MusicServer.java's command window. <br/>
+What text the client send would be visible to all users who are connected to the server.